ugorji/go-common/logging/README.md

 A Filter can determine whether a LogRecord should be accepted or not.

-## Handle
+## Handler

-A Handle can persist a LogRecord as it deems fit.
-Each Handle can have a (set of) Filters configured.
-The Handle will log a record iff all Filters accept it.
-The lifecycle of a Handle is: init, open, log OR flush ..., close.
+A Handler can persist a LogRecord as it deems fit.
+Each Handler can have a (set of) Filters configured.
+The Handler will log a record iff all Filters accept it.
+The lifecycle of a Handler is: init, open, log OR flush ..., close.

 Multiple Handles can be configured on a running system.